 id A unique identifier for the job summary A human readable name for the job.
 It must be one line long, ideally it should be short (50-70 characters max) plugin Best thought of as describing the "type" of job.
 Note that it is preferred for jobs to automated wherever pos- sible so as to minimize both time to complete and possi- bility for operator error.
-The key job types starting with the most automated are: • shell - Run the command field and use the return value to determine the test result • user-interact - Ask the user to perform an action and then run the command field and use the return value to determine the test result • user-interact-verify - Ask the user to perform an action, then run the command field, and then ask the user to determine the test result e.g. by examining the command output or observing some physical behaviour manual - The last resort, just asks the user to both carry out some action(s) and then determine the test result test result command A command or script to run as part of the test.
-A multi- line command or shell script can be used.
-Refer to the plugin field above for significance to the test outcome. category_id Groups tests together for convenience in UIs etc. estimated_duration An estimate of the time taken to execute the job.
+The key job types starting with the most automated are: • shell - Run the command field and use the return value to determine the test result • user-interact - Ask the user to perform an action and then run the command field and use the return value to determine the test result • user-interact-verify - Ask the user to perform an action, then run the command field, and then ask the user to determine the test result e.g. by ex- amining the command output or observing some physical behaviour manual - The last resort just asks the user to both • manual - The last resort, just asks the user to both carry out some action(s) and then determine the test result A commentation of the second structure of the second s command A command or script to run as part of the test.
+A multi- ine command or snell script can be used.
+Refer to the plugin field above for significance to the test outcome. category_1d Groups tests together for convenience in UIs etc. estimated_duration An estimate of the time taken to execute the job.
 Uses hours(h), minutes(m) and seconds(s) format e.g. 1h 23m 4s